Skip to main content

 https://api.getport.io/v1/integration/github-app-creation-url

-2. Include the following query parameters:
+2. Including the following query parameters:

 • isSelfHostedEnterprise=false (set to true for GitHub Enterprise).